 Broad themes related to Time, Thought and Belonging are explored in both text and image in Hogarth’s work.
-As a scholar, Hogarth has presented papers at the British Museum, London; the Kobe Art Centre, Kobe, Japan; the Carnaro Institute, Larnaca, Cyprus and other places.
+He has presented papers at the British Museum, London; the Kobe Art Centre, Kobe, Japan; the Carnaro Institute, Larnaca, Cyprus and other places.

-He has an unusual interest in the artistic and spiritual heritage of mankind and explores this in his travels.
-Hogarth directs the Confucius Institute at the University of the West Indies, Mona, where he lectures on Chinese Culture.
-He is the author of a book of poetry and art, titled Dewdrop, published in 2016.
+Having an unusual interest in the artistic and spiritual heritage of mankind, he explores this in his travels.
+He is the author of a book of poetry and art, titled Dewdrop, published in 2016 and Hogarth – In Line and Colour, published in 2019.
 Doctor Hogarth writes, paints and draws extensively, presenting lectures and workshops in various places.